Missed natural feeling of being in world-class event but staying positive for Tokyo: Neeraj Chopra | Sports-Games

 - India

+Starved for competitive exposure in the build-up to the Olympics, star India javelin thrower Neeraj Chopra has found a unique way to ensure that his mind feels ready for his maiden appearance in the Games. ''I listen to slow music and imagine that I compete, taking part and throwing in the Olympics so that I don't feel completely new in my first competition,'' Chopra revealed in an online interaction from his training base in Upsala, Sweden.

-Touted as one of India's strongest bets for an Olympic medal, star javelin thrower Neeraj Chopra on Sunday said his build-up to the Games has been quite challenging given the lack of competitive exposure but he is trying to stay positive for the big event.
+Touted as one of India's strongest bets for a medal in Tokyo, Chopra said his build-up to the Games has been quite challenging given the lack of competitive exposure but he is trying to stay positive for the big event.

-Chopra said he has missed the ''natural feeling'' of being in a world-class field, except for one occasion, in the run up to the Games which open on July 23.
+The 23-year-old Chopra said he has missed the 'natural feeling' of being in a world-class field, except for one occasion, in the run-up to the Games which open on July 23.
+He meditates to keep himself focussed when not training.

 Talking about the challenges that came with the restrictions that came into force because of the COVID-19 pandemic, Chopra said he has tried to stay positive nonetheless.